Saturate/happywall/README.md

-happywall
+Happywall
 =========

 A digital version of the Happy Wall.
+[You can view a live verison here.](http://happywall.saturate.dk:3000/)

 ## Getting Started
 Run `node index.js` and goto `localhost:3000`.